quintans/go-scheduler/README.md

 // Schedulers responsible for executing Jobs when their associated Triggers fire (when their scheduled time arrives). type Scheduler interface {
 	// RegisterJob registers the job and trigger
-	// Fails if job already registered.
+	// Fails with ErrJobAlreadyScheduled if job already registered.
-	// Otpions allows to define when to:
-	// * trigger the next run after success.
-	// * trigger the next run after failure.
+	//
+	// This should be used to register the jobs before starting the scheduler.
 	RegisterJob(job Job, options ...RegisterJobOption) error
 	// Start starts the scheduler
 	Start(context.Context)
+	// ScheduleJob will attempt to schedule a job, failing with ErrJobAlreadyScheduled if it was already scheduled by another process
+	// and since the job is already registered it will be picked up by one of the concurrent processes.
-	// ScheduleJob schedule the job with a delay.
-Payload can be defined as an option ScheduleJob(ctx context.Context, slug string, job Job, delay time.Duration, options ...ScheduleJobOption) error
+	ScheduleJob(ctx context.Context, slug string, job Job, options ...ScheduleJobOption) error
 	// GetJobSlugs get slugs of all of the scheduled jobs GetJobSlugs(context.Context) ([]string, error)
 	// GetScheduledJob get the scheduled job metadata